AC01010/BirdSO/eventsups2.md

 <img align="left" width="160" height="160" style="margin: 10px 10px 10px 10px" src="/BirdSO/ESPics/PeterZhu.jpg">
 <h4>Peter Zhu</h4>
 Hey there!
 I competed in Science Olympiad at Canyon Crest Academy back in the day, and I'm currently a senior at UC Berkeley studying Mechanical Engineering and EECS (with a data science minor!).
-I competed for 5 years and have been writing tests all of my college years too at tournaments everywhere for events like GeoMapping, ExpDesign, and some physics events.
+I competed for 5 years and have been writing tests all of my college years at tournaments everywhere for events like GeoMapping, ExpDesign, and some physics events.
 Some of my favorite events I competed in are Geologic Mapping, Remote Sensing, Wright Stuff, Helicopters, and Experimental Design.

 <br>